Echotherapy - non-invasive treatment with ultrasound (HIFU)

 In an initial consultation appointment, the individual course of therapy is discussed.
-The treatment itself takes place in a session of 20 to 60 minute without general anesthesia or any surgical procedure.
 In general, a single treatment session is sufficient.
 The treatment is non-invasive (completely incision-free) and patients can usually resume their daily routine immediately after the treatment.
-Patient testimonials confirm that echotherapy is a gentle alternative to existing treatment options: No surgery is required and in most cases echotherapy can be performed on an outpatient basis.
+Patients confirm that echotherapy is a gentle alternative to existing treatment options: No surgery is required and in most cases echotherapy can be performed on an outpatient basis.

 Benign Nodules of the Thyroid